babanomania/The-TODO-Hardening-Initiative/DEPLOY.md

   available.
   This is required for `pg-password-sealed.yaml`.
 - Copy `.env.example` to `.env` and set `GITLAB_GROUP` and `GITLAB_PROJECT`.
-- These values are consumed by the Helm chart in `charts/todo-app`.
+- These variables are inserted into `k8s/argo-app.yaml` and passed to the Helm chart in `charts/todo-app`.

 ### Installing tools on macOS